 - Operating Temperature Range: -400 to 900 degrees Farenheit

 - Large Variety of Pore Sizes on Offer

 - Ability to reverse flush and other processes to clean filters

 - Structural stability

-The powder metal process by which Capstan produces filter entails sintering each part through a furnace.
-The process bonds the metal powder by bringing the product to just below its melting point, allowing fusion of the powder granules.
-Because the part is only heated to just below the melting point, it leaves porous holes in the part thus creating our metal filter.
-This process also makes the filter stable and hold the properties of metal (i.e. high thermal resistance, ability to withstand rapid thermal changes, high pressure resistance)
+The sintering process bonds the metal powder by bringing the product to just below its melting point, allowing fusion of the powder granules.
+The granules connect via a “neck-connection” leaving porous holes in the part thus creating our metal filter.
+This process also makes the filter stable and hold the properties of metal (i.e. high thermal resistance, ability to withstand rapid thermal changes, high pressure resistance).